What Is a EULA? End User Licence Agreement Guide for Australia

 Can I modify a EULA?

 EULAs are typically non-negotiable, provided on a ‘take it or leave it’ basis.
 The end user must agree to the terms of the EULA as written in order to use the software.
 It is not generally possible to modify the terms of a EULA.
-You can try contacting the software owner to discuss any modifications but otherwise, you agree or you do not use it!
+You can try contacting the software owner to discuss any modifications, but otherwise, you agree to use it or not use it!

 If you are a software provider, then you can modify your EULA whenever you like and publish the updated EULA with your software product.
-Generally, users will be bound by whatever version of the EULA you had published at the time that the user downloaded the software.
+Generally, users will be bound by the version of the EULA you published at the time the user downloaded the software.

 Can I transfer my EULA to another person or organisation?

-The terms of a EULA may allow for the transfer of the licence to another person or organisation, but this is not always the case and it is rare.
-It is important to review the terms of the EULA carefully to determine whether a transfer is permitted.
+The terms of a EULA may allow for the transfer of the licence to another person or organisation, but this is not always the case, and it is rare.
+It is important to carefully review the EULA terms to determine whether a transfer is permitted.

 Can I terminate a EULA?

 A EULA can generally be terminated by the end user at any time by uninstalling the software and destroying any copies in their possession.
-However, the terms of the EULA may also include provisions for termination by the software provider under certain circumstances, such as a breach of the agreement.
+However, the EULA may also include provisions for termination by the software provider under certain circumstances, such as a breach of the agreement.

 EULA Common Misconceptions